 Support services are important at LIM College.
 In addition to academic and career advising, personal counseling is available.
 Because of the College's small size and the close relationships between students and staff members, any faculty member or administrator is readily accessible to help and advise all students.

-LIM College's Open House program offers students and their families the opportunity to tour the school's campus and learn not only about LIM College's unique academic programs, but also of the vast array of careers found in the fashion industry.
-The day also includes special presentations on financial aid, study abroad, clubs, and much more.
+LIM College's Open House program offers students and their families the opportunity to tour the school's campus and learn not only about LIM College's unique academic programs, but also the vast array of careers found in the fashion industry.
+The day also includes special presentations on financial aid, study abroad, student activities, and much more.
 Current LIM College students assist in hosting the event and are available to answer questions.
 LIM College also offers many other opportunities to visit including weekly information sessions, Transfer Services Days, mock classes for accepted students, and other periodically scheduled special events.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.